AdityaKhowalGithub/slate-script-parser/README.md

 # slate-script-parser

-pdf script parser for slate app
+This is a pdf parser for the Slate App.
+Tries to break down a script into scenes, dialogues, characters and etc.